 It has been well-documented that safety belts help reduce the risk of serious injury or death in the event of a motor vehicle crash.
 Drivers and passengers increase their risk of injury or death by up to 50% when not wearing safety belts.
-In 2009, Massachusetts recorded 347 fatalities and 3,193 serious injuries related to motor vehicle crashes on the roadway of the Commonwealth.
-This was a marked decrease from the 364 fatalities and 3,983 serious injuries reported in 2008.
+In 2012, Massachusetts recorded 349 fatalities and 4,384 incapacitating injuries related to motor vehicle crashes on the roadway of the Commonwealth.
+This was a marked decrease from the 374 fatalities and 4,853 incapacitating injuries reported in 2011.

-Click It or Ticket is made possible in Massachusetts through federal highway safety grant funding used by the Executive Office of Public Safety and Security's Highway Safety Division (EOPSS-HSD).
+Click It or Ticket is made possible in Massachusetts through federal highway safety grant funding used by the Executive Office of Public Safety and Security - Highway Safety Division (EOPSS-HSD).

 The Massachusetts Click It or Ticket initiative was started in the fall of 2002.
 It is based on a successful national model developed by NHTSA that involves two to three week "mobilization" periods of high-visibility traffic enforcement, paid and earned media, and community education.

 - EOPSS-HSD grants to state and local police for extra traffic enforcement, with special emphasis on the lack of safety belt and child safety seat use;

 - EOPSS-HSD-funded paid and earned media